suharar/Data_Analysis/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-239120?style=for-the-badge&logo=plotly&logoColor=white)
 <br>

-This project employs Neural Networks and XGBoost to predict bike sharing demand, exploring preprocessing, data analysis, and advanced regression methods.
-XGBoost predicts user counts separately and directly, while LSTM processes sequential data.
-Optuna optimizes model performance, evaluated by MAPE, and ensemble strategies enhance accuracy.
+This project applies Neural Networks and XGBoost in Python for bike sharing demand prediction, combining preprocessing and regression techniques.
+It optimizes XGBoost and LSTM models using Optuna, evaluates them with MAPE, and explores ensemble methods for improved prediction accuracy.

 #